kʷ

 - way̓ kʷaʔ kxəntsin̓ I’ll follow you (PS)

-kʷaˤčtm̓ It is very early in the morning (Cv)
+kʷaˤčtm̓ early in the morning, get up in the morning (Cv)

 kʷəkʷiw̓ spherical